vempr/rrd-account-app/README.md

 Users can browse and "buy" accounts fetched from the JSONPlaceholder API.
 Purchased accounts are displayed on the host page.

+*Todo: Update how environment variables are setup because I pushed and then deleted the env file to the repo.*

 ## Stack
 - **Language**: React
 - **Type Checking:** TypeScript, Zod